Granulate/gprofiler/README.md

 ### Java profiling options

 * `--no-java` or `--java-mode disabled`: Disable profilers for Java.
+* `--no-java-async-profiler-buildids`: Disable embedding of buildid+offset in async-profiler native frames (used when debug symbols are unavailable).

 ### Python profiling options
 * `--no-python`: Alias of `--python-mode disabled`.